Direct observation of the magnetic proximity effect in amorphous exchange-spring magnets by neutron reflectometry

-Polarized neutron reflectivity experiments were carried out at the PBR reflectometer at NIST at a wavelength of $\lambda = 4.75$ \AA $ $ and with an instrument resolution of $\Delta \lambda / \lambda = 0.01$.
-Four reflectivities, corresponding to the two non-spin-flip channels ($R^{++}$ and $R^{--}$) as well as the two spin-flip channels ($R^{-+}$ and $R^{+-}$), were measured out to $q = 0.2$ \AA $^{-1}$ during a 6 hour measurement at $T_{1} = 300$ K, $T_{2} = 110$ K and $T_{3} = 10$ K. With $T_c^\mathrm{B} = 103 \pm 1$ K, these temperatures correspond to $T_{1} \gg T_c^\mathrm{B}$, $T_{2} > T_c^\mathrm{B}$ and $T_{3} < T_c^\mathrm{B}$.
-The uncertainty of $T_c^\mathrm{B}$ corresponds to the step size of the magnetization measurements used to determine where the phase transition takes place.
-Samples were measured with an external applied field of $\mu_{0}H = 10$~mT along the easy axis and the scattering plane perpendicular to this axis.
-Measurements of the spin-flip reflectivities returned mainly noise, consistent with the presence of a collinear magnetization state,\cite{Zabel:1994fo} which is physically reasonable in the given measurement configuration.
+Polarized neutron reflectivity experiments were carried out at the PBR beamline at NIST at a wavelength of $\lambda = 4.75$ \AA $ $ using an instrument resolution of $\Delta \lambda / \lambda = 0.01$.
+Four reflectivities, corresponding to the two non-spin-flip channels ($R^{++}$ and $R^{--}$) as well as the two spin-flip channels ($R^{-+}$ and $R^{+-}$), were measured out to $q = 0.2$ \AA $^{-1}$ at $T_{1} = 300$ K, $T_{2} = 110$ K and $T_{3} = 10$ K. With $T_c^\mathrm{B} = 103 \pm 1$ K \cite{Magnus:2016hr} (see Figure 1), these temperatures correspond to $T_{1} \gg T_c^\mathrm{B}$, $T_{2} > T_c^\mathrm{B}$ and $T_{3} < T_c^\mathrm{B}$.
+Samples were measured with an applied external field of $\mu_{0}H = 10$~mT along the easy axis of the imprinted anisotropy and the scattering plane perpendicular to this axis.
+Measurements of the spin-flip reflectivities returned mainly noise, consistent with the presence of a collinear magnetization state \cite{Zabel:1994fo}, which is reasonable in the given measurement configuration.
 The spin-flip reflectivities were therefore subsequently disregarded in the fitting process.